Haiti Fast Facts - Local News 8

 July 7, 2021 – Moïse is killed during an attack on his private residence.
 Acting Prime Minister Claude Joseph assumes leadership and declares a “state of siege” in Haiti, saying he does not want the nation to “plunge into chaos.”

-August 14, 2021 – A 7.2-magnitude earthquake strikes Haiti, leaving over 1,200 people dead and injuring over 5,700 individuals, according to Haiti’s civil protection agency.
+August 14, 2021 – A 7.2-magnitude earthquake strikes Haiti, leaving at least 1,419 people dead and 6,900 injured, according to Haiti’s civil protection agency.
 The Haitian government declares a state of emergency.

 The-CNN-Wire